Advocacy Resources

 Co-Signing Organizations

-If your organization is interested in co-signing this statement, please join us as an Essential Partner in Healthcare Excellence or contact Maria Lopez, Manager of Executive Operations.
+If your organization is interested in co-signing this statement, please join us as an Essential Partner in Healthcare Excellence using the form below on this page or contact Maria Lopez, Manager of Executive Operations.

 Librarians: What You Can Do